-This page is to assist the local Post Boys' State Chairmen with information pertinent to help gather applicants and select delegates for the Boys' State session.
-Beyond the information below, additional attachments are available on this page to assist with this process.
-Please feel free to submit specific questions to firstname.lastname@example.org, or call at (307) 228-0515 .
+This page provides local Post Boys' State Chairmen with information pertinent to assist in recruiting applicants and selecting delegates for the Boys' State session.
+Additional attachments are available on this page to assist with the process.
+Please feel free to submit specific questions to email@example.com, or call at (307) 228-0515.

-The 2019 session will be held from June 9 – 15 at the Wyoming State Fairgrounds in Douglas.
-Please note that this means the first day of the session will be on Sunday, and the last day will be on Saturday.
-Check-in begins at 2:00 p.m. on Sunday, June 9, and our graduation ceremony will be complete by 10:00 a.m. on Saturday, June 15.
+The 2023 session will be held June 11–17 at the University of Wyoming in Laramie.
+Please note this means the first day of the session will be on Sunday, and the last day will be on Saturday.

 The decision on how to cover the cost is up to each Post individually.
 Commonly used strategies include: